-Income tax expense for the year was \$3.7 million compared to \$3.4 million for the prior year.
+Income tax expense for the year was \$0.1 million, compared to \$3.7 million for the prior year.
 The effective tax rate for the year was impacted by several factors, including: non-tax affected losses, temporary differences driven by foreign exchange variances, and non-deductible expenses.

-Net loss for the year was \$45.3 million or \$0.57 per share (\$0.57 per share diluted) compared to a net loss of \$49.6 million or \$0.62 per share (\$0.62 per share diluted) in the previous year.
+Net loss for the year was \$42.1 million or \$0.52 per share (\$0.52 per share diluted), compared to a net loss of \$45.3 million or \$0.57 per share (\$0.57 per share diluted) for the prior year.

-SUMMARY ANALYSIS FISCAL 2015 COMPARED TO FISCAL 2014
+SUMMARY ANALYSIS FISCAL 2016 COMPARED TO FISCAL 2015

-Revenue for the fiscal year ended April 30, 2015 decreased 14% to \$305.7 million from \$354.9 million in 2014.
-The Company continued to see a decline in revenue throughout 2015 due to a lack of funding for junior exploration companies and a reduction of exploration spending by senior companies.
+Revenue for the fiscal year ended April 30, 2016 was relatively flat at \$304.6 million from \$305.7 million in fiscal 2015.
+The Company continued to see a decline in exploration revenue compared to fiscal 2015 due to a lack of funding for junior exploration companies and a reduction of exploration spending by senior companies due to low commodity prices.
+This reduction in revenue was partially offset by an increase in revenue from the percussive division.

-Gross margin for 2015 was down to 21.6% compared to 29.4% in 2014 due mainly to reduced pricing as a result of increased competitive pressures.
+Gross margin for 2016 increased to 23.0% from 21.6% in 2015.
+Pricing continued to be challenging as a result of increased competitive pressures.
 As well, the Company's customers were focused on mine site drilling, especially underground drilling, which tends to have lower margins.
+The Company continued to be disciplined on pricing and cost controls.

-During 2015, the Company recorded a restructuring charge of \$4.6 million primarily relating to the decision to shut down operations in the Democratic Republic of Congo ("DRC").
-This consisted primarily of a non-cash write-down of assets and close-down costs relating to severance and moving costs.
+During 2016, the Company recorded a restructuring charge of \$8.4 million primarily relating to the decision to shut down operations in South Africa and Namibia.
+This charge consisted mainly of a non-cash write-down of assets and close-down costs relating to severance and movement of equipment, material and personnel.
 Also, the Company incurred additional restructuring charges as it continued to reduce costs across the organization.

-The combination of reduced revenue and margins, along with the restructuring charges produced a net loss of \$49.6 million (\$0.62 per share) in 2015 compared to a net loss of \$55.3 million (\$0.70 per share) for 2014.
+The combination of flat revenue and only a slight increase in margins, along with the aforementioned restructuring charges, produced a net loss of \$45.3 million (\$0.57 per share) in 2016, compared to a net loss of \$49.6 million (\$0.62 per share) for 2015.